-start your training, you are called a novice, another word for beginner.
+start your training, you

+are called a novice, another word for beginner.
 You begin by learning to read and write.
 You study texts from the Bible, pray, and learn to farm or to acquire a certain skill.
-If, at the end of to join the Church, you take part in a special ceremony.
+If, at the end of your training, you are certain you want to join the Church, you take part in a special ceremony.
 In this ceremony, you vow, or promise, to dedicate your life to God.
 You also vow not to marry, and to live a humble and obedient life.
 Then, the top of your head is shaved, identifying you as a monk.